junxit/us-congress-bills-110/metadata.md

 - 2007-11-07 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Lieberman without amendment.
 With written report No. 110-222.
 - 2007-11-07 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Lieberman without amendment.
 With written report No. 110-222.
 - 2007-11-07 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 473.
+- 2007-11-08 — Senate amendment submitted
+- 2007-11-14 — Amendment SA 3676 agreed to in Senate by Unanimous Consent.
+- 2007-11-14 — Amendment SA 3676 proposed by Senator Durbin for Senator Feinstein. (consideration: CR S14416; text: CR S14416) To extend the special postage stamp for breast cancer research for 4 years.
+- 2007-11-14 — Amendment SA 3678 agreed to in Senate by Unanimous Consent.
+- 2007-11-14 — Amendment SA 3678 proposed by Senator Durbin for Senator Feinstein. (consideration: CR S14416; text: CR S14416) To amend the title.
+- 2007-11-14 — Measure laid before Senate by unanimous consent. (consideration: CR S14416)
+- 2007-11-14 — Passed Senate with an amendment and an amendment to the Title by Unanimous Consent. (text: CR S14416)
+- 2007-11-14 — Passed/agreed to in Senate: Passed Senate with an amendment and an amendment to the Title by Unanimous Consent.(text: CR S14416)
+- 2007-11-14 — Senate amendment agreed to: Amendment SA 3676 agreed to in Senate by Unanimous Consent.
+- 2007-11-14 — Senate amendment agreed to: Amendment SA 3678 agreed to in Senate by Unanimous Consent.
+- 2007-11-14 — Senate amendment proposed (on the floor): Amendment SA 3676 proposed by Senator Durbin for Senator Feinstein.(consideration: CR S14416; text: CR S14416)
+- 2007-11-14 — Senate amendment proposed (on the floor): Amendment SA 3678 proposed by Senator Durbin for Senator Feinstein.(consideration: CR S14416; text: CR S14416)
+- 2007-11-14 — Senate amendment submitted
+- 2007-11-14 — Senate amendment submitted